Democrat Ralph Northam Wins Virginia Governor Race

 That seemed to help Northam: A majority of people who voted for him — 57 percent — said that health care was their No. 1 concern, while Gillespie's voters turned out for a variety of reasons, including immigration and taxes.

-Despite maintaining narrow lead in the polls ahead of Tuesday, Democrats headed into election night with white knuckles, still shaken by Trump's win last year.
+Despite maintaining a narrow lead in the polls, Democrats headed into election night with white knuckles, still shaken by Trump's win last year.
 A loss for Democrats in Virginia would have been devastating.

-In New Jersey, Democrat Phil Murphy easily bested Republican Kim Guadagno in the governor's race — letting the door hit Gov. Chris Christie on his way out of office as one of the least popular governors in the country.
+In New Jersey, Democrat Phil Murphy trounced Republican Kim Guadagno in a landslide in the governor's race — letting the door hit Gov. Chris Christie on his way out of office as one of the least popular governors in the country.

-With 91 percent of the vote in, Murphy has 55 percent of vote and Guadagno had 43 percent.
+With 98 percent of the vote in, Murphy had 56 percent of vote and Guadagno 43 percent.

 Both parties expected Murphy, a former Goldman Sachs executive and Obama-era ambassador to Germany, to prevail, largely because Christie's anemic 14 percent approval rating dragged down Guadagno, his lieutenant governor.